mullenkamp/pdsql/README.rst

 Documentation
 --------------
-The primary documentation for the package can be found here.
+The primary documentation for the package can be found `here <http://pdsql.readthedocs.io>`_.

 Installation
 ------------